In this section:

 To apply for the Graduate Enrolled Nurse Program, you will need to have:

-- Successfully completed your Diploma of Nursing with an intravenous medication qualification within the past 12 months, or anticipating completion by January 2021
+- Successfully completed your Diploma of Nursing with an intravenous medication qualification within the past 12 months, or anticipating completion.

 - Anticipate being granted AHPRA registration